rakhicc/springboot-aks-demo/README.md

 # docker image is built using azure container registry
 # dev and test profiles are created and seperate DB is created using azure sql server for dev and test environment
 # Aks will control which profile to run
-# Run following commands in intellij idea terminal
+Created the project in intellij idea snd executed commands as explained below:
-az login
+Run following commands in intellij idea terminal az login